 Working on a Farm Down Under

-Farm work with potatoes, bananas and Bulls in Queensland Australia
+Farm work with potatoes, bananas, and Bulls in Queensland Australia

 By Sebastian Andreasson

 You need to do three months in order to get your second year Visa.
-For my own part I spread my farm working days over three separate time periods, and they included work among potatoes, bananas and bulls.
+For my own part, I spread my farm working days over three separate time periods, and they included work among potatoes, bananas, and bulls.

-The first scene is set in a paddock far north in Queensland, next to a bull riding arena at a so-called station.
+The first scene is set in a farm paddock far north in Queensland, next to a bull riding arena at a so-called station.
 The place is carved out of the Daintree rainforest.
 Ridiculously beautiful, yes, but work is hard, made harder by the humidity.

-On a meticulously regular basis my supervisor, the cowboy,checks up on me to make sure I’m working, but he doesn’t talk to me, merely unleashes a blast wave of insults and derogatory jokes aimed at breaking me down so that I’m sure to know my place.
-This is when I first realise how backpackers are looked upon and treated by the farm work employers.
+On a meticulously regular basis my supervisor, the cowboy, checked up on me to make sure I was working, but he didn’t talk to me, merely unleashed a blast wave of insults and derogatory jokes aimed at breaking me down so that I’m sure I knew my place.
+This was when I first realized how backpackers are looked upon and treated by the farm work employers.

-Living in the Stables
+Living in the Farm Stables

-Soon, talk of mutiny spreads across the station.
-It originates from the stables and, somehow, as though he had someone on the inside, the cowboy boss brings us a surprise; an afternoon at his beach house where a cooler of Coronas is waiting for us.
+Soon, talk of mutiny spread across the station.
+It originated from the stables and, somehow, as though he had someone on the inside, the cowboy boss brought us a surprise; an afternoon at his beach house where a cooler of Coronas was waiting for us.
 A reward to stifle our nascent dissent.

 The cowboy’s plan succeeds.

-Off to the Banana FarmIn the end I left the station because I needed to make money.
+In the end, I left the station because I needed to make money.
 After spending a couple of weeks in Cairns, I got a job in Atherton, on a banana farm.